 4. 75% of your candidate pool can’t respond to calls

 The reality is that 75% of people currently employed are considering a job change.
 These people looking for other options make up the majority of your candidate pool, and most of them probably can’t respond to your recruiter’s calls because they’re still at work during business hours.
 Texting allows for an unobtrusive option to communicate with these candidates who would otherwise be unable to respond and get them to do so faster.

 5. Texting presents a unique opportunity for seamless follow-up

-Around 67% of Americans today have smartphones, and almost 20% use their smartphones as their primary way to access the Internet.
-This allows recruiters to incorporate texting into a seamless transition from initial communication to completed application and progression in the recruitment process.
-The mobile web is a platform that most smartphone users are already comfortable with.
-43% of your candidates have used their smartphones to look up job information in the past, and 18% of them have already used their smartphones to apply for jobs.
-If you provide an easy mobile recruiting experience, you have a better chance of recruiting more applicants.
-Make sure you have a short, easy to type email address, as well as a mobile-optimized career website.
-Have your recruiters finish every text communication with a link to both.
-Once your candidate receives a text, he or she can immediately take action to respond and move forward in the recruitment process.
+Around 81% of Americans today have smartphones, and almost all of them use their smartphones as their primary way to access the Internet.
+This allows recruiters to incorporate texting into a seamless transition from initial communication to completed application.
+The market shows that 90% of candidates have used their smartphones to research jobs, and 72% of all Tenstreet applications are submitted from a mobile device.
+Meaning, if you provide an easy mobile recruiting experience, you have a better chance of recruiting more applicants.
+Enroll candidates in an text automated Drip marketing program.
+Have your recruiters finish every text communication with a link to your application.
+Once your candidate receives your text, he or she can immediately take action and move forward in the recruitment process.